Qovery/scaleway-api-rs/docs/ClustersApi.md

 ## get_cluster_kube_config

-> crate::models::ScalewayStdFile get_cluster_kube_config(region, cluster_id)
+> models::ScalewayPeriodStdPeriodFile get_cluster_kube_config(region, cluster_id, redacted)
-Download the kubeconfig for a cluster
+Download the kubeconfig for a Cluster

-This method allows to download the Kubernetes cluster config file (AKA kubeconfig) for a specific cluster in order to use it with, for instance, `kubectl`.
-Tips: add `?dl=1` at the end of the URL to directly get the base64 decoded kubeconfig.
-If not, the kubeconfig will be base64 encoded.
+Download the Kubernetes cluster config file (also known as `kubeconfig`) for a specific cluster to use it with `kubectl`.
+Tip: add `?dl=1` at the end of the URL to directly retrieve the base64 decoded kubeconfig.
+If you choose not to, the kubeconfig will be base64 encoded.

 ### Parameters